dartmouth-cs98/artificien_pygrid_fork/README.md

 To test any edits you are making to the PyGrid code itself, you can run a local version of the PyGrid server on your computer using this code.
 To do so, follow these steps:

+### Either Method
+1. Make sure your AWS credentials are set up

 ### With `docker`, and `docker-compose` installed

 1. `cd ./local-pygrid`